iamjesco/flask_summernote_example/README.md

 any extra code.
 It all just gets saved in Html code. (with the added text formatting) Less of a hassle and a quick fix.

+### App details

+* There's no login or user system.
+I made this as barebones as possible.
+* I used bootstrap for the layout to keep it simple and fast.

 ### Summernote issues

 * Still have not figured out how to update the Summernote text current.
 Current workaround is to copy/paste the whole text block/paragraph.